-Everything You Ever Wanted To Know About Black Friday (But Were Afraid To Ask)
+Everything You Ever Wanted To Know About Black Friday But Were Afraid To Ask

 “You might look at the Black Friday crowds and feel bad that they’re that desperate for a bargain,” says Kit Yarrow, a consumer psychologist.
 “That’s not it at all.
 They’re excited about this day.
 It’s a group activity.
 This is fun with friends.”

-In recent times, retailers have engaged in “Christmas creep”, in which deals that in the past might have been confined to Black Friday are now being floated in September and October.
+In recent times, retailers have engaged in “Christmas creep,” in which deals that in the past might have been confined to Black Friday are now being floated in September and October.
 Even Black Friday itself is starting earlier, with many retailers opening their doors to Black Friday shoppers on Thanksgiving.